For more information, see Panel MiniApp > Set up environment.

 provides two types of map components:

-The service layer template encapsulates the live map component.
-You can choose a full-screen component or dynamic component to suit scenario requirements.
+You can choose a WebView component or Rjs component to suit scenario requirements.

 The homepage is usually a live map.
-It is recommended to use the full-screen component, which can be imported as follows:
+It is recommended to use the WebView component, which can be imported as follows:

 // Add your custom logic here